 Installation is very simple with the right components.
-The Simucubes all use M8 bots (x4) mounted on the front like this:
+The Simucubes all use M8 bolts (x4) mounted on the front like this:

-I’m testing a prototype mount for Simucube from SimDynamics – with this mount bracked installed I can swap between my Fanatec DD2 or Simucube relatively simply.
-When you’re installing the only advice I can give you is tighten thos bolts up as tight as you can!
+I’m testing a prototype mount for Simucube from SimDynamics – with this mount bracket installed I can swap between my Fanatec DD2 or Simucube relatively simply.
+When you’re installing the only advice I can give you is to tighten those bolts up as tight as you can!

 Here it is, fitted in my rig.
 As you can see, this prototype mount uses spacers to account for the additional width that the Fanatec needed.
 This collection of M8 bolts and 10mm thick aluminium means my Simucube is rock solid:

 Once you’ve got it mounted, it pays to check that you’ll be happy with the positioning so that the angle of the steering wheel makes sense.
 Sit in your cockpit with a wheel attached (we’ll come onto mounting the wheel with the SQR hub ins a moment).
 You should be able to change the angle so that you’re comfortable with the wheel in your hands.

 I’m not sure how the cable tidy professionals do it.
 No matter how hard I try, I’m never very happy with the outcome.
 A few tricks and parts have helped my installations become a bit more bearable over time though.

 I’m sure you’ve seen worse!
 What’s hindering me with this installation is that I own the earlier, 2xPSU Simucube 2 Pro.
 The newer models ship with a single power supply.
 Alas, this Simucube PSU mounting bracket works very neatly and a Y-Splitter mains cable like this one from CPC will reduce your mains cabling burden a fair bit too.